BookingBug/dev.bookingbug.com/docs/rest-api/admin-bookings.md

 ## List Child Bookings

-If you have a parent/child company setup, you can list bookings by calling the parent company ID by appending `child=true`
+If you have a parent/child company setup, you can list bookings by calling the parent company ID by appending `children=true`

 <pre>GET /api/v1/admin/{parent_company_id}/bookings?children=true</pre>